 The first thing to consider is the storage you are using on Raspberry Pi.

 As your system and critical data are on a micro SD card, don’t expect to keep years for life in the same state.

-The lifespan of a SD card is expected to be of 10 years or more.
-But, this depends a lot on the model, the usage and how you handle it daily.
+The lifespan of a SD card is expected to be 10 years or more.
+But, this mostly depends on the model, the usage and how you handle it daily.

-If you use it with caution, always in the same device, with a low disk usage on your Raspberry Pi, it could be true.
-But if you change devices regularly, travel a lot or let your Raspberry Pi run on heavy load all day, it’s probably not the same story.
+If you use your SD card with caution, always in the same device, with a low disk usage on your Raspberry Pi, it could have a long lifespan.
+But if you change devices regularly, travel a lot or let your Raspberry Pi run on heavy load all day, it probably won’t.

-Also, your system may be corrupted one day, due to updates, security breaches or any mishandling.
+Also, your system may be corrupted one day, due to updates, security breaches or mishandling.